leo-oliv3r/TDDPratice/README.md

 ## Description

-This project was made for [The Odin Project](https://www.theodinproject.com/) TDD exercises.
+This project was made for [The Odin Project](https://www.theodinproject.com/) TDD exercises and this [TDD Course](https://www.udemy.com/course/tdd-fundamentals-in-typescript/)

 The following functions were made with TDD using vitest as the testing framework